piepdx/pie-cookbook/drafts/working-draft-tactical.md

 ## IKEA is your friend

-Don't make furnishings a major line item
+Don't make furnishings a major line item.
+We used low cost dining room tables from IKEA.
+And even though we bought them in 2011, they're still holding their own today.
+And look practically brand new.
+(Provide product details)

+Want a standing desk?
+Combine that kitchen table with a coffee table to make a fairly ergonomic standing desk for most folks.

 			56. Infrastructure
 				57. Power